How to Deal With a Distant Teen

 - Ask repetitive questions

 - Display anger or resentment towards them

 - Take advantage of informal situations to start a conversation and open the communication lines

 - Become familiar with your teen’s friends and interests

 - Seek professional help if your teen may be depressed or dealing with an issue that they are uncomfortable talking to you about.

 Emotionally distant teenagers do not realize that their behavior is hurting or frustrating their family members.
-During this self-centered time in life, teenagers are consumed within their own issues and tend to take a dramatic approach to solving their problems.
-As a parent it’s not realistic to expect your teenagers to open up to you about all of their issues and problems.
+During this self-centered time in life, teenagers are consumed with their own issues and tend to take a dramatic approach to solving their problems.
+As a parent, it’s not realistic to expect your teenagers to open up to you about all of their issues and problems.

 However by making the teen feel comfortable with admitting that something is wrong, or asking for outside help and advice; you might be pleasantly surprised with the improvement in the teen’s daily behavior.
 If the distant behavior is accompanied by anger, violence, or other harmful behavior; the teen may be dealing with more than just everyday teenage problems.
 In these cases, it’s crucial to obtain the appropriate help for your teenager to avoid any further issues from occurring.